 Welcome to Year 1!

-In Class 1, the teacher is Mrs Evans and the teaching assistant is Mrs Spruce.
+In Class 1, the teacher is Mrs Evans and the teaching assistants are Mrs Spruce, Mrs Serrecchia and Mrs Afsar.
 Please find below a brief outline of the topics to be covered this year and our daily/weekly routines which are explained in the Year 1 class booklet.
 We follow a two-year rolling programme in Key Stage 1 and we try to plan as much of our learning as possible around our current topics.
 This creates an immersive and exciting learning experience for the children.
 Here is an overview of the topics to be covered over the coming year in Class 1:

 |Terms||Topics Covered||Brief Outline|

-Children will receive new home learning tasks set on Seesaw every Friday and they will have until the following Thursday to complete this.
-A writing book has been provided so that your child can continue to hand write their tasks where appropriate and upload their work onto the Seesaw platform.
+Children will receive new home learning tasks set on SeeSaw every Friday and they will have until the following Thursday to complete this.
 Children should be able to attempt home learning independently, but may need some adult support to help them keep on task and to answer any questions if they get stuck.
-They will probably need some support with typing or annotating their work using Seesaw until they become more familiar with the website and its tools.
+They may need some support with typing or annotating their work using the SeeSaw tools.
 Home learning tasks are normally English or maths based, but can take the form of topic or research based activities.
-As part of their home learning, children will be sent new Action Words to practise at home every fortnight and this will be linked to a task they can carry out on Seesaw.
+As part of their home learning, children will be sent new Action Words throughout the year.
+Your class teacher will provide more information about this as they are covered.

 The children will receive new spellings every Friday and will be tested on these words the following Thursday.
 The spellings children are given link to the spelling pattern we have been learning in class that week.
 Please use the ‘look, cover, write, check’ method in their yellow spelling books to help the children learn their spellings.
 I will note any mistakes in your child’s book for further revision at home.

 Please encourage your child to read their reading books as often as possible at home.
 It is beneficial for your child to read daily.
 They don’t have to complete a book each night, but a couple of pages every day is extremely valuable to making good progress in reading.
-Due to the Covid-19 restrictions, we are trying to limit how often items are brought in from home so we are asking the children to bring all their reading books and reading records in every Thursday.
-This has been working well so far.
-The children can then take a maximum of five new books for the following week, depending on whether or not they have read all of their current reading books.
+Please send in your child’s reading records and books every Thursday.
+Books will be changed if the children have read them.
+They will be given up to 5 new books for the following week.
+These will be handed out on Friday.

-Our PE sessions this term are on a Wednesday and Thursday.
+Our PE sessions in Year 1 are on Mondays and Thursdays this term.
 Mr Sheahan will be teaching PE on a Thursday, but this may be subject to change.
 Any changes will be detailed in the next topic letter.
 Please make sure that all earrings are removed on PE days and that your child has the appropriate PE kit for outdoor PE in school on those days.